alphagov/notifications-tech-docs/source/documentation/_api_docs.md

 1. [Sign in to GOV.UK Notify](https://www.notifications.service.gov.uk/sign-in).
 1. Go to the __Templates__ page and select the relevant email template.
 1. Select __Edit__.
 1. Add a placeholder to the email template using double brackets.
-For example:
+For example: "Download your file at: ((link_to_file))"

-"Download your file at: ((link_to_file))"
+Your email should also tell recipients how long the file will be available to download.

 #### Upload your file